openx/ox-thrift/README.md

   expects the HandlerModule to take its arguments as a list instead of a tuple.

+* For a Thrift `map` type, for encoding OX Thrift will accept either a dict (as Apache Thrift does) or a proplist.
+For decoding, however, OX Thrift always returns a dict (as Apache Thrift does).

 * Like the Apache Thrift Erlang library, OX Thrift does not enforce required struct fields, on either encoding or decoding.